POST/v2/namespaces/:namespace

 A :namespace is an isolated set of documents and is implicitly created when the first document is inserted.
 Namespace names must match [A-Za-z0-9-_.]{1,128}.

 Within a namespace, documents are uniquely referred to by their ID.
-Document IDs are unsigned 64-bit integers, 128-bit UUIDs, or strings.
+Document IDs are unsigned 64-bit integers, 128-bit UUIDs, or strings up to 64 bytes.

 turbopuffer supports the following types of writes: